ctrevinoi1/RCSICLINICALSKILLS/README.md

 - **[📖 Complete Implementation Guide](IMPLEMENTATION_GUIDE.md)** - Step-by-step setup instructions for beginners
 - **[🔧 Scripts Reference Guide](SCRIPTS_REFERENCE.md)** - Detailed documentation for each script
+- **[🤖 AI Development Guide](AI_DEVELOPMENT_GUIDE.md)** - How this entire project was built in hours using Cursor AI
 - **[🏗️ Architecture Overview](#architecture)** - How the system works

+### 🚀 Built with AI in Hours, Not Weeks
+This entire project was developed using Cursor AI through natural conversation.
+Read the [AI Development Guide](AI_DEVELOPMENT_GUIDE.md) to learn:
+- How to build complex applications through conversation
+- Prompting techniques that led to instant solutions
+- Why this took hours instead of weeks
+- How to leverage AI for your own rapid development

 ## 🚀 Quick Start